 • You feel ashamed because you're accomplished, intelligent, and capable—this isn't supposed to happen to people like you

-Types of Abuse I Specialize In
+Types Of Abuse I Specialize In

 While every relationship is unique, I have extensive experience helping clients navigate these specific patterns:

-Narcissistic Abuse: Relationships with partners who display narcissistic traits—grandiosity, lack of empathy, need for admiration, and exploitative behavior.
+• Therapy For Narcissistic Abuse: Relationships with partners who display narcissistic traits—grandiosity, lack of empathy, need for admiration, and exploitative behavior.
 This often includes love-bombing, devaluation, gaslighting, and cycles of idealization and discard.

-Coercive Control: A pattern of behavior used to dominate you through intimidation, isolation, monitoring, manipulation, and gradual erosion of your autonomy and sense of self.
+• Therapy For Coercive Control: A pattern of behavior used to dominate you through intimidation, isolation, monitoring, manipulation, and gradual erosion of your autonomy and sense of self.

-Trauma Bonding: The powerful emotional attachment that forms in abusive relationships, making it feel impossible to leave even when you know you should.
+• Therapy For Trauma Bonding: The powerful emotional attachment that forms in abusive relationships, making it feel impossible to leave even when you know you should.

-You Don't Have to Have It All Figured Out
+There’s No Pressure To Have It All Figured Out

 You just have to know that something isn't right—and that you deserve support.